-2. Care planning and tools should facilitate decision-making and specify accountability.
+4. Care planning and tools should facilitate decision-making and specify accountability.

-- Care plans should include a method of monitoring both patient and care team member progress in completing action steps, as well as meeting agreed-upon goals and improving health outcomes. - Care plans should clearly reflect what action is to be taken, by whom, and when, in order to ensure clarity of responsibility and support coordination of care. - An initiation or revision of a care plan should always be followed by mutual confirmation of each relevant actor's understanding of the plan and his or her role in the plan. - Care plans should connect to clinical decision-support (CDS) tools so that clinicians are able to receive automated prompts based on patient-specific goals, preferences, and clinical information. - Identification of high-risk behaviors or adverse health events should trigger the modification or addition of action steps in the care plan.
+- Care plans should include a method of monitoring both patient and care team member progress in completing action steps, as well as in meeting agreed-upon goals to improve health outcomes and maximize functionality. - Care plans should clearly reflect what action is to be taken, by whom, and when, in order to ensure clarity of responsibility and support coordination of care. - An initiation or revision of a care plan should always be followed by mutual confirmation of each relevant actor's understanding of the plan and his or her role in the plan. - Care plans should connect to clinical decision-support (CDS) tools so that clinicians are able to receive automated prompts based on patient-specific goals, preferences, and clinical information. - Identification of high-risk behaviors or adverse health events should trigger the modification or addition of action steps in the care plan.